msv-lab/HoarePrompt/README.md

 ### 1. Assess (default command)

-To  whether a program conforms to a problem description, you can use the following command, as by default, if you run HoarePrompt without specifying a command, it assumes .
+To understand whether a program conforms to a problem description, you can use the following command, as by default, if you run HoarePrompt without specifying a command, it assumes .
 Here’s how you can use it:

 **Command:** `assess`
 **Parameters required:**